 Of course we all know that there are multitudes of very successful geldings.
 And in fact while stallions may develop more muscle than geldings, this can just as easily become a hindrance as a help, since excessive muscle can lead to stiffness.
 More muscle also burns more energy, making stallions more expensive to keep.

-Geldings also tend to grow taller than stallions and develop sooner because testosterone diverts the body’s resources to secondary sexual characteristics and muscle growth rather than skeletal development.
-If trying to produce young horses for competition, geldings are more cost-effective as well as more likely to find good homes.
+Geldings also tend to grow taller than stallions and if trying to produce young horses for competition, geldings are more cost-effective as well as more likely to find good homes.

 In addition, while gelding a youngster early means that he will not develop a lot of stallion habits associated with breeding, geldings do not in fact stop producing testosterone.
 This is because horses also produce testosterone from a gland located near the kidney and in fact up to a quarter of geldings retain stallion characteristics.
 This is what has lead to some horses being considered “proud-cut”.
 In reality with modern procedures castration almost never leaves behind testicular tissue.
 Geldings continue to behave like normal male horses, just without the concerns brought on by the desire to breed.
 They don’t “lose their spark” – they are simply carefree.